ccprogrammer/code-documentation/README.md

 }
 ```

->3.
-In the add function in ItemModel.itemList define what the list is from, we define it from ItemListModel so when we ada item in ItemListModel it will automatically listed in the ItemModel.itemList.
+3. In the add function in ItemModel.itemList defined what the list is from, we define it from ItemListModel so when we add item in ItemListModel it will automatically listed in the ItemModel.itemList.

 ```
   void addItem(id, itemName) {